 What Should a Teen Driver Do After a Wreck?

 Parents of adolescent driver’s should prepare their kids for the event of a crash.
-Local attorneys often recommend teenagers involved in vehicle collisions do the following:
+Local attorneys often recommend teenagers involved in vehicle collisions receive prompt medical attention, gather important evidence, and obtain legal representation early in the case.

 Receive Medical Attention